cdk8s-team/cdk8s/packages/cdk8s-plus/API.md

 #### addHostRule(host, path, backend)🔹 <a id="cdk8s-plus-ingress-addhostrule"></a>

-Adds an ingress rule applied to requests to a specific host and a specific HTTP path.
+Adds an ingress rule applied to requests to a specific host and a specific HTTP path (the `Host` header matches this value).

 ```ts
 addHostRule(host: string, path: string, backend: IngressBackend): void